Women's Institute: History

 Women's Institute building in Llanfairpwll, Wales.
 Dating from 1915, this is the oldest WI in Britain.

 The WI movement began at Stoney Creek, Ontario, Canada, in 1897 when Adelaide Hoodless addressed a meeting for the wives of members of the Farmers' Institute.
 WIs quickly spread throughout Ontario and Canada, with 130 branches launched by 1905 in Ontario alone, and the groups flourish in their home province today.
 As of 2013, the Federated Women's Institutes of Ontario (FWIO) had more than 300 branches with more than 4,500 members.

 Madge Watt, a founder member of the first WI in British Columbia, organised the first WI meeting in the United Kingdom, which took place on 16 September 1915 at Llanfairpwll on Anglesey, Wales.
-The organisation had two aims: to revitalise rural communities and to encourage women to become more involved in producing food during the First World War.
+The organization had two aims: to revitalise rural communities and to encourage women to become more involved in producing food during the First World War.

 Former Buttonville Women's Institute Hall in Markham, Ontario, Canada.
 The WI closed in the 1980s, and the hall is now used as a daycare and a community centre.

 Women's Institutes were formed in Scotland and Northern Ireland independently of those in England and Wales.
 The first Women's Rural Institute started in Scotland on 26 June 1917, and Madge Watt travelled up from London to speak to a meeting at Longniddry.
 After the end of the Great War, Watt returned to Canada where she continued as an activist for the interests of rural women.
 In 1930 she founded the Associated Country Women of the World (ACWW).

 At the end of World War I, the British Board of Agriculture withdrew its sponsorship, but the Development Commission financially supported the work of the forming of new WIs and gave core funding to the National Federation until it could become financially independent.
 In 1925, Pollie Hirst Simpson was appointed the WI's first national agricultural adviser, and by 1926, the Women's Institutes were fully independent and rapidly became a prominent part of rural life.

 One of their features was an independence from political parties or institutions, or church or chapel, which encouraged activism by non-establishment women, which helps to explain why the WI has been extremely reluctant to support anything that can be construed as war work, despite their wartime formation.
 During the Second World War, they limited their contribution to such activities as looking after evacuees, and running the Government-sponsored Preservation Centres where volunteers canned or made jam of excess produce; all this produce was sent to depots to be added to the rations.

 Women's Institutes in England, Wales, Jersey, Guernsey and the Isle of Man are affiliated with the National Federation of Women's Institutes.
-In Scotland and Northern Ireland there are similar organisations tied to the WI through the Associated Country Women of the World: the Scottish Women's Rural Institutes and the Women's Institutes of Northern Ireland.
+In Scotland and Northern Ireland there are similar organizations tied to the WI through the Associated Country Women of the World: the Scottish Women's Rural Institutes and the Women's Institutes of Northern Ireland.